wlonk/arcadia/rules/index.md

 ### The Lady in the Lake

+The Lady in the Lake is a figure of surpassing beauty and wisdom.
+Those she befriends will prosper, and those she hates will stumble and fall.
+While she would never _admit_ that she was the same who gave King Arthur his power, she does not deny it, either.

+She is tall and willowy, wearing diaphanous white gowns of the latest fashion.
+Her hair falls in golden tresses, like light shining off a brook.
+She is exacting in her demands, and never forgives a transgression.
+Obedience is the highest virtue in her world, and while she would never make an _unreasonable_ demand, neither must her requirements be questioned.

 ### Old Iron-boots

+Also called Robin Red-cap, he wears the guise of an old soldier, with weary eyes and many stories for those that will listen.
+He leans on a stick, and walks with a heavy tread.

+Don't let that fool you.
+He is a spirit of death, and wants nothing so much as to bathe in the blood of the sweet and innocent.
+He plays by strange rules,
+though: he can gain no satisfaction from killing those who have not first accepted his hospitality.

+Choose who has particularly drawn his attention as prey.

 ### The Sable Lady

+A young widow, still (and always) in her mourning blacks.
+Her face remains obscured, but no one doubts her beauty.
+She stands staring forlornly out windows, walks about the gardens in hopeless circles, and wishes everyone the greatest happiness in a voice creaking from recent crying.

+Any who promise her respite from her grief may have her friendship, until they fail, as all before them have, at which point her grief begets her anger, and she will visit her own sorrows a hundredfold on her false friends.

 ### The Three Sisters

+Hecate, the phases of the moon, virgin goddesses, inseparable, wild mistresses of storms physical and social, demanding _amusement_ and _secrets_ before all else.

 ## Appendix: Names